2w21234/privateST/README.md

 * **RAM Requirement**: **Minimum 512GB RAM** is required for full FHE inference.
 * **Important Warning**: If you run the script **without** the `--approx_only` flag on a system with less than 512GB of RAM, the process will fail with a `MemoryError` or system crash.

-### Quick Verification (ResNet_Approx Only)
+### Quick Verification (Approx Only)
-If your system does not meet the 512GB RAM requirement, you **must** use the `--approx_only` flag to run only the ResNet_Approx mode.
+If your system does not meet the 512GB RAM requirement, you **must** use the `--approx_only` flag to run only the Approx mode.

-      # Run ONLY the ResNet_Approx mode and skip FHE inference
+      # Run ONLY the Approx mode and skip FHE inference
       python test_privateST.py --approx_only

---approx_only: The script will exit after saving the .npy files for the ResNet_Approx mode, skipping the time-consuming FHE compilation and encrypted inference.
+--approx_only: The script will exit after saving the .npy files for the Approx mode, skipping the time-consuming FHE compilation and encrypted inference.

 ### Full Inference (ResNet_Approx + ResNet_HE(privateST))